emreyesilyurt/cuda-installation-ubuntu20.04/README.md

 ##### Installing cuDNN

 To download cuDNN we must have an nvidia account.
-From [!this link](https://developer.nvidia.com/rdp/cudnn-download), you can go to the page where you can download cuDNN, after logging in, you can download cuDNN.
+From [this link](https://developer.nvidia.com/rdp/cudnn-download), you can go to the page where you can download cuDNN, after logging in, you can download cuDNN.